giift/api-comparator/README.md

 // Pass the config
 $compare = new \Giift\Compare\Compare($config);
-// Default value for reset is true so it will compare all methods
+// Default parameter for run is true so it will compare all methods
 $compare->run();
 ```
 This class also has functions to modify the configuration.